New studies of common flame retardants link these chemicals to mental impairments in young children and cancer in firefighters.

 Because the chemicals are not bound to the products they are used in, they are more likely to leach into the surrounding air, water, and soil.
 PBDEs have been found in fish, as well as in human blood and breast milk, according to the U.S. Environmental Protection Agency (EPA).

-There may be as much as two pounds worth of chemicals meant to prevent fires in a single living room couch, and flame-retardants have even been found in mats at a daycare center, he said.
+Also according to the CEH, there may be as much as two pounds worth of chemicals meant to prevent fires in a single living room couch, and flame-retardants have even been found in mats at a daycare center.